 The absolute first step to success with anything is to just get started.
 The same holds true for running a successful minimalist blog.
 You can’t make money if you don’t get started.

-When I started my blog I chose BlueHost as a host because it is one of the best hosts and also one of the most cost affective.
+When I started my blog I chose BlueHost as a host because it is one of the best hosts and also one of the most cost-effective.

-One of the biggest things that holds people back from starting a minimalist blog is that they have no idea where to start.
-If that sounds like you, grab my How to Start a Blog tutorial and make sure to sign up for my How to Make Your First $1,000 Blogging course!
+One of the biggest things that hold people back from starting a minimalist blog is that they have no idea where to start.
+If that sounds like you, grab my How to Start a Blog tutorial.

 No matter what, no matter what kind of blog you operate, it’s so important to be authentic to who you are.
-If you don’t know the first thing about something, chances are no one is going to want to learn from you or read what you have to say.
+If you don’t know the first thing about a particular topic, chances are no one is going to want to learn from you or read what you have to say.

-The great thing about a minimalist blog is if you are practicing it in your day to day life then you will always have something to write about.
-At least as long as you are living.
+The great thing about a minimalist blog is if you are practicing it in your day to day life then you will always have something to write about!

 Affiliate marketing is often mistaken as being